google/fonts/cc-by-sa/knowledge/modules/the_syllabics_writing_system_of_north_america/lessons/algonquian_syllabics/content.md

 The typography of the Syllabics may lack a formal body of literature that users can consult; however, professional typographic implementations can be achieved by observing the practices of local communities in both historical and contemporary documents.
 By adding to the understanding of the inherent conventions that govern the Syllabics across all of the orthographies that use the script, it is possible to deliver solutions that accommodate the best possible typographic experiences for all readers of this writing system, in their respective languages.

-## Image Sources:
+## Endnotes

+### Works sourced

-Base of map vector artwork designed by Freepik, accessed 7 May 2020, https://www.freepik.com/free-photos-vectors/travel
+Base of map vector artwork designed by [Freepik](https://www.freepik.com/free-photos-vectors/travel), accessed 7 May 2020.

-## Works Sourced:

-The following sources were consulted in the analysis and preparation of illustration materials in this article:

 [British and Foreign Bible Society], *The four Gospels and the Acts of the Apostles*.
 British and Foreign Bible Society, London, 1903